The photo you see above was taken just before my father shared his biggest gift ever.

-Today is a day of reflection for me.
-It marks 25 years since my father passed away.
-Given this and Father’s Day being around the corner, my thoughts turn to the huge impact fathers have on families.
-In fact, the impact all of us have on others.
-With that in mind, I’d like to share with you a lesson my dad taught me years ago, that I remember to this day.
+This month is a time of reflection for me.
+It marks 28 years since my father passed away.
+Given this and Father’s Day just past, my thoughts turn to the huge impact fathers have on all of us.
+I’d like to share with you a leadership lesson my dad taught me years ago, that I remember to this day.

-On Fathers’ Day, as we all honour our fathers present, past, future, and those who serve as pseudo-fathers to others, I invite you to join my father and look at others through the lens of empathy.
-If someone communicates roughly with you, it could be they’re having a rough day.
-If someone is curt or impatient, it may have nothing to do with you.
+As leaders in the workplace, I invite you to join my father and look at others through the lens of empathy.
+If someone communicates roughly with you, it may be how their boss speaks to them and they think that’s acceptable and welcome work culture (it’s not).
+If someone is curt or impatient, they may be preoccupied with an illness in their family.
 If someone feels threatened or scared and refuses to help you by stepping up to the plate, they may be coming from a place of insecurity or overwhelm.

 When you view with empathy, you realize everyone is the way they are for a reason.
 (PS: that’s an explanation, not an excuse).